BBHR Version 3

 David Bardell and Mick Byrne became friends in 2015.
 Having discovered we shared a passion for military history, particularly WW1, we have enthusiastically pursued our common interest.

 We have visited the Battlefields around Ypres and The Somme each year and broadened our knowledge of the subject.
+We have recently started to deliver our own Battlefield Tours around Ypres and the Somme.

 We launched our first Talk, Shot at Dawn, which we have delivered to a number of Groups and received complimentary feedback.